EvoluxBR/devops-test/README.md

 - FreeSWITCH must be installed from source (https://github.com/signalwire/freeswitch)
 - The FreeSWITCH instance must be managed by the Systemd
 - 3 Sofia profiles must be UP and Running
-  - Internal
+  - Internal - port 5060
-  - External
+  - External - port 5080
-  - VPN
+  - VPN - 5090
 - The OPS members would be able to access the fs_cli externally

 ### Extra features

-Nobody it's expecting it.💅 But it will be nice to see any of these things:
+Nobody is expecting it.💅 But it will be nice to see any of these things:

 - The fs_cli must be protected by a network ACL
-- All passwords and ACLs must be handled by the host_vars
+- All passwords and ACLs must be handled by the host_vars in a safe way

 Just don't overengineer it too much.
 Keep it simple.
 And don't try to rob product management role!